harrybournis/capstoned-api-documentation/source/includes/endpoints/units/_units.md

 code | string | The code that identifies the Unit.
-It doesn't have to be unique semester | string | The Semester that the Unit takes place. example: 'Autumn' or 'Spring' year | Integer | The year that the Unit takes place department - name | string | The name of the Unit's Department department - university | string | The name of the Department's University archived_at | date | The date that the Unit was archived.
+It doesn't have to be unique semester | string | The Semester that the Unit takes place. example: 'Autumn' or 'Spring' year | Integer | The year that the Unit takes place lecturer_id | Integer | The id of the Lecturer that teaches teh Unit department - name | string | The name of the Unit's Department department - university | string | The name of the Department's University archived_at | date | The date that the Unit was archived.
 Completed by the system upon archival.